Biden wants spending to boost economy, but GOP to block vote

 Key to Biden’s message is that the growth is occurring as intended and helping the U.S. middle class.
 Yet much of it is expected to fade as the economy fully heals from the pandemic.

-But his $973 billion infrastructure deal with a group of Senate Republicans lacks a clear plan for how to pay for it, as GOP lawmakers have backed away from tougher enforcement by the IRS.
+But the $973 billion infrastructure deal Biden struck with a group of Republican and Democratic senators lacks a clear plan for how to pay for it as GOP lawmakers have backed away from tax compliance enforcement by the IRS.

 Instead, senators in the bipartisan group are considering rolling back a Trump-era rule on pharmaceutical rebates that could bring in some $170 billion to be used for infrastructure.
-No decisions have yet been made as senators prepared to huddle late Monday to discuss next steps.
+No decisions have yet been made as senators huddled late Monday with administration officials on next steps.

+Sen. Rob Portman of Ohio, a chief Republican negotiator, said they resolved half of the estimated two dozen unresolved issues after a marathon round of talks late Sunday with the White House.

+“It’s absurd to move forward with a vote on something that is not yet formulated,” he said.

 “Two days is a lifetime in Washington, so I don’t think we’re going to make predictions of the death of the infrastructure package,” she told reporters.